bencz/anvil/doc/ARCHITECTURE.md

 ## Overview

-ANVIL follows a classic compiler backend design with these main components:
+ANVIL follows a classic compiler backend design with these main components.
+User code builds source IR; the IR is verified and optimized, then each backend lowers it through a shared, target-independent **MachineIR** layer (virtual registers, fixed/ABI registers, frame/spill slots) before register allocation, spill materialization, and assembly emission.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐